• Skip to primary navigation

 If the mixture seems too loose, mix in ¼-⅓ cup bread crumbs and allow the mixture to sit for at least 5 minutes before proceeding.

 Place burgers on broiling pan.
-Sprinkle lightly with Cavendar’s Greek Seasoning, or kosher salt and pepper.
+Season with Cavendar’s Greek Seasoning, or kosher salt and pepper.

-• Layer onto thinly sliced red onion, sliced tomatoes, fresh spinach, and fresh feta crumbles, and the tzadiki sauce you made earlier.
+• Assemble: Toast buns.
+Top burgers with thinly sliced red onion, sliced tomatoes, fresh spinach, and fresh feta crumbles, and the tzadiki sauce.

 Notes